coshinen/netCloud/README.md

 - [ ] code refactoring: logging system
 - [ ] code merge: server and client - move cli to src
+- [ ] replace mysql with bdb or leveldb
 - [ ] code refactoring: distribution like bitcoin
 - [ ] code refactoring: replace c with cpp